dfhoughton/amanuensis-2/README.md

 of context they tend to appear in and other words they are used alongside.
 Amanuensis captures phrases in their context.

+More detailed documentation can be found at https://dfhoughton.github.io/amanuensis-2/.

 ## Installation

 Eventually Amanuensis will be in the Chrome extension store again.
 In the meantime, you will need to install it